 Richmond and central Virginia area charities offer Christmas and holiday help.
 Several charities partner together, including the Salvation Army, to provide free gifts, toys, and meals to the less fortunate.
 Find information on the application process, and learn more on Henrico County Christmas and holiday assistance.

-Freedom House - This non-profit charity organization offers anyone who needs help in the community free food, school or work clothing, diapers, and baby formula, among other resources.
+FeedMore - This non-profit charity organization offers anyone who needs help in the community free food, school or work clothing, diapers, and baby formula, among other resources.
 If they run out of supplies, or if you need additional help, they can also refer individuals to other local organizations.
-Dial (804)225-1853 for information.
+Dial ( (804) 521-2500 for information.

-There are additional non-profit and church based food bank locations in the region.
+There are additional non-profit and church based free food banks and soup kitchens locations in the region.
 Assistance ranges from a free Christmas or holiday meal to emergency boxes of groceries.
 Some of the centers are also application sites for public benefits, such as state of Virginia food stamps.
-Find more Henrico and Richmond food pantries.
+Find more Henrico County and Richmond free food pantries.

 Free or low cost dental and medical in Richmond VA area

 CrossOver Healthcare Ministry has multiple free, community health centers in Henrico County.
 The locations are people.
 People with no insurance or money, or Medicaid insurance, will get free or low cost care.
 There are tooth extractions, physicals, immunizations, free dentures from dentists and more.
 Free behavioral health and OB/GYN services, telehealth and care for kids or adults are offered as well to low-income families.